About Me

 (Rachel Barney, Anti-Authoritarian Academic Code of Conduct)

-My Pledge Against Racism
+My Pledge Against Systemic Racism

 Black Lives Matter!
 The philosophy department at Green River College categorically rejects racism, white supremacy, and police brutality.
 We stand in solidarity with our Black brothers, sisters, and non-binary siblings against anti-Black racism in all forms.